 Good to know… you can also buy high-quality art supplies at the shop in the gallery while enjoying a cup of fair trade coffee.

-ARCC.art is a gallery, online art platform, and art collective where notable local and international artists can be found exhibiting.
+Formerly known as ARCC.art, Galerie Rudolf Leeb is an owner-managed gallery where notable local and international artists can be found exhibiting.
 Young aspiring artists from Vienna and all around the globe are invited to present their work at the space.
+The focus of the artists is on ‘study – live – work – Vienna.
 Unlike your typical art gallery, this place is far from pretentious.
 Also, in a recent cooperation with the augemented reality art app, Artivive, the gallery is offering a pioneering new thing where you can get augmented reality art experience in your own living room.
 Check out their website for more info.

-Good to know: At the ARCC.art you’ll also get to chance to buy art pieces at a fair price and they will provide you with all the necessary information if you want to invest in art.
+Good to know: At Galerie Rudolf Leeb, you’ll also get to chance to buy art pieces at a fair price and they will provide you with all the necessary information if you want to invest in art.

 The Bäckerstrasse4 is where some of this city’s most promising up and coming artists have first been spotted.
 The whole reason for its existence is to showcase young talents, in the variety of art forms that are explored today.
 Those who are currently studying, or have recently graduated are given given priority here.
 Four times a year, art from Austria and international art schools are selected by a professional jury to be exhibited in the handsome space of Bäckerstrasse4.

 Good to know… there is no limit to the type of art exhibited here, meaning you’ll see all kinds of creative works on display, from sculpture to photography and other art installations.